Struggling to find your motivation to sell?

 But if you’re using a strategy that’s effective, you could be generating a meeting every 75 calls or so.
 That’s a huge difference.

 The person who is generating more meetings from the same amount of activity is going to feel a lot more sales motivation just because they’re seeing more success.
+So, if you simply use a seling system that actually works, you dramatically increase your sales motivation at the same time.

 Make sure that when you’re actually selling, you’re using a system that really works.
 I have a million videos you can watch that will talk more about that system.
 Make sure you follow it.